slavielle/grabbag/doc/path-and-query.md

 $myObject->myProperty; // Accessing an object's public property.
 $myArray['myKey'];     // Accessing an array keyed item.
 ```
-When path item refers an object getter method, 'get' can be omitted so can be the parenthesis if no parameter is required.
+When a path item refers to an object getter method, the leading 'get' can be omitted so can be the parenthesis if no parameter is required.

 Following paths are equivalent.